JhonatanRSantos/shortener/README.md

 # Shortener API

-<strong>This is a link shortener generator made in Golang. </strong>
+<strong>This is a URL Shortener generator made in Golang. </strong>

 ### Run it:
 ```